 - Candles and air fresheners.

-- Furniture, window treatments and carpet, especially when they’re brand new.
+- Furniture, window treatments and carpet, specifically when they’re brand new.

 - Paints and stains.